oils-for-unix/oils/doc/hay.md

     # ... {"attrs": {"version": "3.9"}} ...

 These blocks have a special rule to allow *bare assignments* like `version = '3.9'`.
-In contrast, Oil code requires keywords like `const` and `var`.
+That is, you don't need keywords like `const` or `var`.

-(3) In contrast to these two types of Hay nodes, Oil builtins that take a block often evaluate it eagerly:
+(3) In contrast to these two types of Hay nodes, Oil builtins that take a block usually evaluate it eagerly:

     cd /tmp {  # run in a new directory echo $PWD
     }

-    fork {  # run in an async process sleep 3
-    }

-In contrast to Hay `SHELL` and `Attr` nodes, builtins are spelled with lower case letters.
+Builtins are spelled with `lower` case letters, so `SHELL` and `Attr` nodes won't be confused with them.

 ### Two Stages of Evaluation

-So Hay is designed to be used with a "staged execution" model:
+So Hay is designed to be used with a *staged evaluation model*:

 1. The first stage follows the rules above:
    - Tree of Hay nodes &rarr; [JSON]($xref) + Unevaluated shell.